DavidAdamczyk/fuzzytrans/README.md

 # FuzzyTrans

-**FuzzyTrans** is a Python library for fuzzy set theory inspired transformations, reimplementing the functionality of the [UpperLowerApp](https://github.com/ZahraAlijani/UpperLowerApp).
+**FuzzyTrans** is a Python library for fuzzy set theory inspired transformations, reimplementing the functionality of the [UpperLowerApp](https://github.com/ZahraAlijani/UpperLowerApp) licensed under the MIT License and developed by Zahra Alijani and Martina Daňková.
 It provides implementations of triangular, Gaussian, and Bell fuzzy sets, along with their transformation components (F_A_up/down) and inverse transformations.

 ## Installation